 Founded in 2012 by Jeffrey Wandly and his wife Masturah Sha’ari in historic Kampong Glam, Singapore, through a shared passion for the arts, the gallery was officially opened by Ms Janice Koh, then Nominated Member of Parliament (NMP) for the Arts.
-Maya Gallery has received several awards, including Top 10 Art Galleries in Singapore by tallypress.com (2018), Recommended Art Gallery at the Expat Living Reader Awards (2015) and Best Asian Contemporary Art Gallery of the Year by National Critics Choice (2014).
-It has been praised as a gallery which has "won the hearts of art enthusiasts with its locally flavoured exhibitions" by mydestination.com (2014).
+Maya Gallery has received several awards, including Top 10 Art Galleries in Singapore by tallypress.com (2018), Recommended Art Gallery at the Expat Living Reader Awards (2015), and Best Asian Contemporary Art Gallery of the Year by National Critics Choice (2014).
+It has been praised as a gallery that "has won the hearts of art enthusiasts with its locally flavored exhibitions" by mydestination.com (2014).
 The gallery is currently located in MacPherson / Potong Pasir, a historically significant area for batik production.